 Muscle strain treatment & management depends upon an accurate diagnosis from your Physiotherapist.
 The severity of your muscle strain – and what function or loads your injured muscle will need to cope with, will influence the length of your recovery.
 You will be educated and guided on the first-line of treatment for a muscular strain in the acute phase which includes five steps commonly known as P.R.I.C.E.

 (Javinen et al., 2007)

 Your Physiotherapist may also include interventions to help optimise your recovery.
-Manual therapy includes massage, joint mobilisations and trigger point release can reduce discomfort, promote healing and help achieve full function.
+Manual therapy which includes massage, joint mobilisations and trigger point release, can reduce discomfort, promote healing and help achieve full function.
 Acupuncture may also be used which involves the insertion of fine, medical-grade needles, used for pain and healing assistance.
 These can help to relieve pain and increase movement to help you to perform the exercises prescribed and carry out the rehab.
 This may be performed in the clinic during your appointment and then you will be prescribed a progressive home exercise program and guided through this.

 Regular re-assessment will ensure that you are making progress towards your goal and will allow for any adjustments to be made to your plan.
 Throughout and beyond your recovery, we offer ongoing support and guidance so that you can manage independently and minimise the likelihood of re-injury.

 Below is an example of a typical phased rehabilitation plan:

 After approximately 3-7 days we want to begin to activate the injured muscles at a low level, this may be through static hold exercises to begin with to start strengthening the muscles as the pain allows